 Click here to register for: CSZ 101 June 2018

 In our Improv 202 Class, you’ll build on the fundamentals of Improv 101!
 This level will focus specifically on scene work and how it is applied to short form comedic scene structures.
 (Prerequisite: Improv 101, or comparable improv training)

 Click here to register for: CSZ 202 June 2018

 Improv 303 applies your improv learning to ComedySportz’s catalog of short-form games.
 Accelerate your improv abilities with the speed and agility of ComedySportz-style performance.
 Learn why a popular game works and how to make it work better for you.
 (Prerequisite: Improv 202, or one full year of improv training at a 5 level improv program)

-Click here to register for: Coming this June!
+Click here to register for: Coming soon!